Particularly when you’re spending extended periods of time at home, it can be important to feel as connected to nature as possible.

 Flowers are another way to bring nature into your home, and they don’t have to be a weekly purchase.
 Orchids, for example, are a semi-permanent installation of flora — if tended to carefully, they will reflower every year.

-If you are able to refresh your floral arrangements regularly, Darren recommends opting for fresh cut flowers en masse to make a statement.
+If you are able to refresh your floral arrangements regularly, we recommend opting for fresh cut flowers en masse to make a statement.

-Ensure to choose flowers that reflect the mood in your home as one size doesn’t fit all.
-“There’s no point buying a bunch of roses if you have an ultra contemporary house,” notes Darren.
+Ensure you choose flowers that reflect the mood in your home as one size doesn’t always fit all.
+Take styling notes from the existing components of your house and find flora that suits.

-The general rule of thumb is to match your floral choices to the type of interior you have.
+The general rule of thumb is that you should match your floral choices to the type of interior you already have.

 What about if you’re building a new home?